valesoli/TNPaths/README.md

 #### <h4 id=webapp>2.
 Prepare and execute the T-GQL webapp</h4>
 ##### a.
 Client configuration
->Compile and produce the client .jar (tdbg-client)
+> Compile and produce the client .jar (tdbg-client).

 > The client jar reads a configuration file, ```client.properties```.
-Indicate in this file the Neo4j password you are using.
+The Neo4j password you are using must be included in this file.

 __Example of client.properties__
 ```properties